vitirover/academic_robot/README.md

  - __Control Commands__: Send direct instructions for individual motor control.

-You can keep the two cameras connected to our electronis, or connect them to your board if you want to use Vision in you application.
+You can keep the two cameras connected to our electronics, or connect them to your board if you want to use Vision in you application.

-The trames definition with all fields is [here](protobuf/telemetry.proto)
+The trame definitions with all fields are [here](protobuf/telemetry.proto)